Rand Brooks: Post-entertainment career

 After he left show business, Brooks owned and operated a private ambulance company, Professional Ambulance, in Glendale, California.
 He commented that he "died in more pictures than almost anyone" and that though he was never very big in show business, he was willing to return to it.
 Brooks sold the ambulance company in 1994, and retired to his ranch in the Santa Ynez Valley, where he bred champion Andalusian horses.
 He attended a Gone with the Wind reunion for Clark Gable's birthday, along with Ann Rutherford and Fred Crane, in Cadiz, Ohio, in 1992.

 Personal life

 Variety reported that Brooks married Clover Barrick on April 18, 1945.
 He married Lois Laurel (d.
 2017), daughter of Stan Laurel, in 1949.
-Their son Arlington Rand Brooks III was born in September 1949.
+Their son, Arlington Rand Brooks III, was born in September 1949.
 Their daughter Laurel was born in August 1950 in Santa Monica, California.
+He married Hermine Brooks in 1978.

 Death

-On September 1, 2003, Brooks died in Santa Ynez, California.
+Brooks died in Santa Ynez, California on September 1, 2003, aged 84.